-Login to KEATS (King's E-learning and Teaching Service) and search for course 0ZLS1102
+Login to KEATS (King's E-learning and Teaching Service) and search for 'King's Entrepreneurship Institute'.

 In partnership with Enterprise Nation, our Entrepreneurship online library supports all types of entrepreneurial learning activities.
 We provide expert advice, insight and guidance to those who wish to start and scale their own ventures, as well as those who wish to develop as employees or employers in their chosen careers.

 The platform provides you with a global resource bank of articles, videos, blogs, presentations and much more.
 It is also an essential tool for individuals taking part in the King's Enterprise Award.